dbos-inc/dbos-docs/README.md

-# Website
+# Operon Documentation

+### Local Development

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This site is built using [Docusaurus](docusaurus.io).
+All documentation is written in Markdown in the `/docs` folder.
+Site-wide configuration (e.g., header, footer, favicon) is controlled from `docusaurus.config.js`.
+For detailed information, see the [Docusaurus documentation](https://docusaurus.io/docs/docs-introduction).

 ### Local Deployment